dmitsf/GOT/example.md

 # Example: using a taxonomy to analyse a text collection

 Let us consider the analysis of a text collection with the help of GoT software package.
-We will consider Data Science Taxonomy (DST, published, for example, in [this preprint](https://wp.hse.ru/data/2019/01/13/1146987922/WP7_2018_04_______.pdf)) and collection of abstracts of research papers on Data Science (may be downloaded from a [webpage of "Concept" research group, HSE University](https://cs.hse.ru/concept/taxonomies)).
+We will consider Data Science Taxonomy (DST, published, for example, in [this preprint](https://wp.hse.ru/data/2019/01/13/1146987922/WP7_2018_04_______.pdf)) and collection of abstracts of research papers on Data Science (may be downloaded from the [webpage of "Concept" research group, HSE University](https://cs.hse.ru/concept/taxonomies)).
 The collection under consideration was obtained from 80 Elsevier and Springer journals related to Data Science.
-The collection is available at a [webpage of "Concept" research group](https://cs.hse.ru/concept/datasets).
+The collection is available at the [webpage of "Concept" research group](https://cs.hse.ru/concept/datasets).

 Our final aim here is to obtain and visualize the main research directions in the Data Science area that we can extract using the collection and the taxonomy.